iamrahulak/Amalgamate/README.md

 # Amalgamate
-To build  an innovative Wealth Management Solution, that is not just another me too!
+To build  an innovative Wealth Management Solution, that is not just another me too using the latest AI/ML Deep Learning!
 Features for BU/ Marketing
  - Customer Insight - Clustering Algorithm to Suggest the Next Best Product.
  - Attrition Analytics